Morph019/Helper-for-CS2/README.md

 </p>
 Just a multifunction cheat software developed for the game Counter-Strike 2.

-A versatile external cheat customized specifically for CS2.
+A versatile external soft customized specifically for CS2.

 Communication QQ group: `486214313` (Feedback BUG, ​​latest version released in advance)

 ## ❓How to start?
 - 1 Click to -> Code -> Download ZIP
-- 2 Disable or remove antivirus, than you can add the folder with the cheat in Windows Defender to exceptions
-- 3 Unzip the archive in a location convenient for you
+- 2 Unzip the archive in a location convenient for you
-- 4 Open CS2
+- 3 Open CS2
-- 5 Launch "Helper.exe"
+- 4 Launch the main application
-- 6 After injecting the cheat, enjoy the game
+- 5 After injecting the cheat, enjoy the game
-## ❗Necessarily
-- Disable or remove antivirus before launching the cheat
-- If necessary, add the folder with the cheat in Windows Defender to exceptions

 ## 🤓Features
 - External menu
 - Saveable system